The Rock Struggles To Contain His Excitement At Meeting A Childhood Hero

 In Dwayne Johnson’s (@TheRock) first semester at University of Miami, he earned a.7 GPA and he is now the highest payed actor in Hollywood pic.twitter.com/xdG8tmDLxN

-— Film_Facts' ???? (@talkiefacts) January 28, 2017
+— Film_Facts’???? (@talkiefacts) January 28, 2017

 But People magazine named The Rock the sexiest man alive, and everyone seems to agree with that decision – look at that stunning smile!
 It seems like People mag has a thing for former athletes now.
 While Johnson is a former WWE champ, in 2015 the magazine named former football star David Beckham as the sexiest man alive.

-When The Rock first heard that he had been named the sexiest man alive of 2016, his reaction was, “That’s awesome!”
+When The Rock first heard that he had been named the sexiest man alive of 2016, his reaction was “That’s awesome!”
 In his interview with People magazine, the 44-year-old actor admitted that he couldn’t stop thinking about how “cool and exciting it is.”

 “And then I thought, ‘Wow, we’ve pretty much reached the pinnacle.’
 I’m not quite too sure where we go from here.
 I’ve done it all, this is it.”

-However, just because The Rock is the sexiest man alive – now officially – it doesn’t mean it’s been an easy journey for him.
+However, just because The Rock is the sexiest man alive – now officially – doesn’t mean it’s been an easy journey for him.
 In fact, the San Andreas actor admitted that becoming comfortable in his own skin “took a lot of time.”

 At 6’5″ and 245 lbs., the former WWE champ grew up in Hawaii as a teen.
 And The Rock confesses about his wrongdoings when he was a teenager, saying that he got arrested “multiple times.”
 However, he wasn’t one of those reckless types of get-arrested teens, as the actor insists he was “very respectful” to his teachers and elders.